-- 14% decrease in the chance of newborns being admitted to a special care nursery
+- 14% decrease in newborns being admitted to special care

-- 34% decrease in the chance of being dissatisfied with the birth experience.
+- 34% decrease in dissatisfaction with the birth experience.

-For most of these outcomes, the best results occurred when woman had continuous labour support from a doula – someone who was NOT a staff member at the hospital and who was NOT part of the woman’s social network.
+For most of these outcomes the best results occurred when woman had continuous labour support from a doula – someone who was not medical staff or part of the woman’s social network.

 And from a study in England:

-- only 12.5% of births supported by doulas ended in caesarean section, just under half the national rate of 25.5%.
+- 12.5% of births supported by doulas were by caesarean, just under half the national rate of 25.5%.

 - 26.3% of women had a home birth with doula support, compared to the 2.4% national rate.

 - 22.5% more women initiated breastfeeding with a doula, and 31.3% more women were still feeding at six weeks.